keiran-rowell/keiran-rowell.github.io/_posts/2023-04-12-compchem-methods-basics.md

 #  path: ../images/Jacobs_ladder_Goerigk_Grimme.jpg
 ---

 *This post is adapted straight from my* [PhD Thesis](http://handle.unsw.edu.au/1959.4/65036)*, and is intended as a primer for beginner computational chemists.
-Thanks goes out to Dr. Laura McKemmish, whose notes on compchem for undegraduates is the urtext for this post*
+Thanks goes out to Dr. Laura McKemmish, whose notes on compchem for undegraduates is the urtext for this post.*

 ---